Information For Authors

 Manuscripts should be organized with: (1) a title page containing the full title of the paper with the names, affiliations, and full contact information of all authors; (2) an Abstract of 200 words with key words underlined (reference citations are not permitted in the Abstract); (3) a concise, clearly worded and constructed Introduction; (4) Materials and Methods containing sufficient detail to allow for reproduction; * (5) a Results section; (6) a Discussion involving interpretation of the results including their relationship to the existing body of knowledge in the field; (7) Conclusions; (8) Acknowledgments; (9) Disclosures and (10) References. ** Standard abbreviations as defined by the Journal of Biological Chemistry are acceptable; other necessary abbreviations should be listed as a footnote to appear on the first page of the published article.
 Authors should review the style and clarity of their manuscripts with colleagues before submission.
 Please follow the protocol described herein to avoid delay in publication.
 Authors should note that manuscripts may be edited if needed to ensure clear grammatical English usage.
 The Editor welcomes suggestions concerning potential reviewers.
 Please do not leave space between paragraphs within a section.

 Supplementary material is welcomed.
 There are NO restrictions on file types for supplemental information, however, all supplemental data must be uploaded as a single, continuous file.
 Multiple supplemental files will be returned and a single file will be requested.
+NOTE: Supplemental Information will not be copyedited or typeset; it will be posted online as supplied.)

 *OMICS supports the use of minimum reporting standards as guidance on the level of detail that should accompany a publication; either in the main text, or as supplementary information.
 We therefore recommend that allow authors and reviewers refer to the MIBBI Portal http://mibbi.org/index.php/MIBBI_Portal and consult any appropriate guidance to be found there.